Background to the study

-Archived IFI data on pike ecology with empirical research on pike feeding and on the feasibility of transferring pike between Irish waters was combined.
-A cutting-edge mathematical model of pike-trout interactions was developed.
-This model will take account of existing knowledge relating to the focal species, including population dynamics, life-history strategies, feeding ecology, behaviour and physiology.
-The model will be designed to simulate the populations of pike and trout in a lake specified by available input data and will be validated using available survey-based time series data from Irish lakes.
+Archived IFI data on pike ecology were combined with empirical research on pike feeding.
+A cutting-edge mathematical model of pike-trout interactions was developed to take account of existing knowledge relating to the focal species, including population dynamics, life-history strategies, feeding ecology, behaviour and physiology.
+The model was designed to simulate the populations of pike and trout in a lake specified by available input data and was validated using available survey-based time series data from Irish lakes.

 The main finding of the report is that pike in Irish waters may have changed their diet preferences in the last few decades.
-The finding is based on new research carried out on Lough Conn, County Mayo and Lough Derravaragh, County Westmeath in 2016 and provides an insight into the dietary habits of pike.
+The finding is based on new research into the dietary habits of pike carried out on Lough Conn in County Mayo and Lough Derravaragh in County Westmeath in 2016.

 The research also looks at the practice of pike removal and the impact it has on brown trout stocks.
 The findings suggest that pike removal may only be effective in protecting brown trout populations in systems where trout are the only available prey but will have little effect in systems where other prey, such as roach, is available.